Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - array.slice() - get a slice of the array based on the index range input
 - array.splice(start index, number of items to delete, item to insert)
 - array.sort() - by default covert everything into strings and sort based on UTF16 (without perentheses)
+- object.keys(object) - creates an array of keys in that object
+- object.value(object) - creates an array of values in that object

 ### Math Object
 - Math.method are properties and methods that help to calculate things, comes with JavaScript by default